Will Smith Player Props: Rangers vs. Dodgers

-The Texas Rangers, including Will Smith (hitting .000 in his past 10 games, with ), take on starter Bobby Miller and the Los Angeles Dodgers at Globe Life Field, Saturday at 4:05 PM ET.
+On Sunday, Will Smith (.000 batting average in his past 10 games, with ) and the Texas Rangers face the Los Angeles Dodgers, whose starting pitcher will be Emmet Sheehan.
+First pitch is at 2:35 PM ET.

 Will Smith Game Info & Props vs. the Dodgers